a-n-t-h-o-n-y/TermOx/docs/manual/widget.md

 ## Widget Library

-CPPurses tries to provide a set of common Widgets, these can be built upon by inheriting from them and expanding their functionality.
+TermOx tries to provide a set of common Widgets, these can be built upon by inheriting from them and expanding their functionality.

 [Note: These manual pages are not complete]